 IPHONE 5S Photography – (More yellow in tone and less sharp/detailed)

 The most common software I used when I first started blogging was Photoshop Lightroom, a cheaper alternative to Photoshop with all the main features you need for basic editing.
-Since investing in the IMAC a couple of months back I’ve now been more drawn to the iPhoto software already installed on the iMAC.
-This software let’s you import your images direct from the SD card then edit straight away.
-You can create different folders to store different images, keeping things organised and clutter free! iPhoto has changed my life and it’s very much similar to Photoshop Lightroom and a great piece of software to have at hand for hassle free editing.
+Since investing in the iMac a couple of months back I’ve now been more drawn to the iPhoto software already installed on the iMac.
+This software lets you import your images directly from the SD card then edit straight away.
+You can create different folders to store different images, keeping things organised and clutter-free! iPhoto has changed my life and it’s very much similar to Photoshop Lightroom and a great piece of software to have at hand for hassle-free editing.

 I also use a Tripod for filming and make-up tutorials or anything where I need my face in the shot!
 The tripod I have was around £40 from John Lewis again!
 We picked this up in-store in Edinburgh, so I’m not entirely sure if it’s online anymore.
 Another handy edition is DSLR lens filters!
 I picked up this kit from Amazon and you get a wide selection of different lens filters.
 These can be attached to the lens of your camera and each one has a different purpose.
-These are mainly used for absorbing UV light, this making photos in direct sunlight more sharp and blocking out shadows.
-You get lot’s of different types depending on your needs, and they do come in useful for different times of the day and exposures if its overly cloudy or sunny, you can pop one of these on to deflect the light and create better images.
+These are mainly used for absorbing UV light, thus making photos in direct sunlight sharper and blocking out shadows.
+You get lot’s of different types depending on your needs, and they do come in useful at different times of the day and exposures if it is overly cloudy or sunny, you can pop one of these on to deflect the light and create better images.